-1. In an empty workspace and the desired calibration selected, click on Color Chart icon, which is located in Tools menu and also in the interface tool bar or on the side bar.
+1) In an empty workspace and the desired calibration selected, click on the Color Chart icon, which is located in the Tools menu and also in the interface toolbar or on the sidebar.
 When working with spot color replacement, you can create variations from obtained spot color.

-3. Select "Variation of one" and set your desired deviation percentage and the amount of steps per channel.
+3) Select "Variation of one" and set your desired deviation percentage and the number of steps per channel.
 Each increase in the number of steps per channel will increase the total patch amount exponentially.

 a.
 If you want to select the color manually just pick it up or enter RGB values and click on Ok.

 b.
 If you have a spectrophotometer and want to get the reference color from a sample:

 1. Click on Measure.
 The measuring device configuration dialog will open.

 2. Select your device and set Illumination and Observer according to the lighting conditions of the site where the printed chart will be observed.
 Set a number of samples different from 1 if what you need is an average of several measurements (up to 5).

 3. Check "Use UV-cut filter" (M2 measurements) for optically brightened samples.
 Check "Emission measurement" for backlit samples.